Tepotzotlán: Museum of Viceroyalty of New Spain

 The Museo del Virreinato, or Museum of the Viceroyalty of New Spain (Colonial) Period, is housed in a complex that was built by the Society of Jesus or Jesuits in the 1580s.
 Here they established three schools.
-The first was dedicated to training Jesuit missionaries the indigenous languages of Mexico, the second was to provide education to Indian boys.
+The first was dedicated to training Jesuit missionaries in the indigenous languages of Mexico, the second was to provide education to Indian boys.
 The third was the movement of the training of Jesuit priests from the College of San Pedro y San Pablo in Mexico City to a new facility called the College of San Francisco Javier.
 These schools would make Tepotzotlán one of the most prestigious educational centers in New Spain.

 Most of the complex is taken up by the Museo del Virreinato situated in what used to be the College of San Francisco Javier.
 The Museo is considered to be one of the most impressive in the country due both to its collection and to the aesthetics of the building that houses it.
 The complex contains a number of interior courtyards, such as the Aljibes and the Naranjo, as well as a domestic chapel, library, dormitories, refectory, and kitchen.
 A wide arched passageway in the back of the complex leads to the extensive gardens area of more than 3 hectares, filled with gardens, sculptures and the original Salta de Agua fountain, which marked the end of the old Chapultepec aqueduct.

 Much of its collection is made of liturgical pieces from the old Museum of Religious Art which was part of the Mexico City Cathedral.
 The collection is one of the largest from the Mexican colonial era.
 There are exhibits of non-religious everyday items from the colonial period such as silverware and other objects of precious metals, textiles and tools.
 The Church of San Francisco Javier is no longer used for religious services and is now part of the museum.
 This church contains one of the most important collections of Churrigueresque altarpieces in Mexico.